834th Trans Bn and 4th ID Soldiers focus on mission in San Diego

 |Downloads:

-This work, 834th Trans Bn and 4th ID Soldiers focus on mission in San Diego [Image 3 of 3], by Paul Harris, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 834th Trans Bn and 4th ID Soldiers focus on mission in San Diego, by Paul Harris, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-834th Trans Bn and 4th ID Soldiers focus on mission in San Diego